 Tulum is more the destination of choice for those looking for an off-the-beaten-path, back-to-nature adventure where everything is much more rustic, small-scale, and low-key than in Playa del Carmen.

-For its part, Playa del Carmen is the better choice for those looking for a little more action and modern accommodations than in Tulum.
+Playa del Carmen is the better choice for those looking for a little more action and modern accommodation than in Tulum.

 For some, combining a few days in one place and a few more in the other is the ideal way to get the best out of both worlds.
 Find out how to get from Playa del Carmen to Tulum here.

 What about you?

 Do you prefer the hustle and bustle of Playa del Carmen or the laid-back, Bohemian ways of Tulum?

-Whatever your preference, PlayaDelCarmen.com’s travel gurus are locally-based experts who know the entire Riviera Maya and are masters at offering you personalized attention to helpoing your find your perfect hotel or activity.
+We’re locally-based experts who know the entire Riviera Maya and are masters at helping you find your perfect hotel or activity.